-The proposed major should consist of no fewer than twelve courses.
-No more than four of the courses may be completed at other institutions.
-No more than three of the courses may be conducted as independent studies.
-At least half of the courses must be at the 300 or 400 level.
+The proposed major should consist of at least twelve courses.
+Generally, no more than four of the courses may be completed at other institutions, no more than three of the courses may be conducted as independent studies, and at least half of the courses must be at the 300 or 400 level.
 Elementary foreign language courses (101-103) cannot be counted toward the completion of the major.
 The proposal must include a carefully crafted capstone project that unifies the major by pulling together the strands of the proposed coursework.